Hey Kids (Start Here)

 “Drop it,” Rush snapped.

 Half a minute later, Telford stalked onto the bridge.
-He shot a fleeting glance in Volker’s direction.
-“Your meds are in the bathroom.”
+He glanced at Volker and said, “Your meds are in the bathroom.”

 Rush rolled his eyes.

 “You’re welcome.”
-Telford gave Rush a pointed look as he sat down next to the mathematician.
+Telford gave Rush a pointed look as he sat.
 “Get your shit off the bridge.”

-“This,” Rush said, picking up the messy-looking circuit board, “is a mechanically sophisticated and ingeniously designed adapter that interfaces two technologies with essentially no commonalities beyond making use of the flow of charges.
+“This,” Rush said, picking up the naked circuit board, “is a mechanically sophisticated and ingeniously designed adapter that interfaces two technologies with essentially no commonalities beyond making use of the flow of charge.
 It cannot, in any way, be classified as ‘shit’.”

-“Well it looks like shit,” Telford said, through a clenched jaw.
-He didn’t look at Rush.
+“Well, it looks like shit,” Telford said through a clenched jaw.

 Rush handed the device to Volker.

 “Did you explain anything to him?”
-Telford asked, pulling up a display that turned the monitor in front of him into a set of three paired controls arranged in a radial manner.
+Telford pulled up a display that turned the monitor in front of him into a set of controls arranged radially.

 “He can pick it up as he goes along,” Rush said.
-“There's no way to explain any of this in a time efficient manner.”
+“There’s no way to explain in a time-efficient manner.”

 Telford sighed and then spun his chair to face Volker.

-“This ought to be good,” Rush said, bracing one foot against the console.
-“Give him the three minute version, why don’t you?”
+“This ought to be good.”
+Rush braced a foot against the console.
+“Give him the three-minute version, why don’t you?”

-Volker watched Telford’s jaw clench and couldn’t help the slight jump in his own heart rate at being the focus of the other man’s attention.
+Volker couldn’t help the jump in his heart rate at being the focus of Telford’s attention.

 Volker really wasn’t sure how to respond to that.

 “Apparently, they really liked Ancient Egypt or Ancient Egypt was based on their culture?
 Whatever.
-It’s not really my area.
-Anyway, the point is they’ve historically been the dominant power in this galaxy but within the past ten years we’ve pretty much destroyed their power base through a series of tactical and ideological victories.
-Unfortunately, that’s left a vacuum, which has subsequently been filled by an association known as the Lucian Alliance, an ambitious, powerful group of humans with the vision necessary to step in and provide the leadership that countless broken, damaged worlds require.”
+It’s not my area.
+They’ve historically been the dominant player in this galaxy but within the past ten years we’ve pretty much destroyed their power base through a series of tactical and ideological victories.
+Unfortunately, that’s left a vacuum, which has subsequently been filled by an association known as the Lucian Alliance.
+They’re an ambitious, powerful group of humans with the vision necessary to provide the leadership that countless pillaged worlds require.”

-Telford paused briefly, noting the trajectory of Volker’s gaze.
-“Or at least,” the other man amended, “that’s what they’d have the citizens of those worlds believe.”
+“Or at least,” Telford continued, “that’s what they’d have the citizens of those worlds believe.”

 “No,” Telford said.
-“I’m infiltrating their organization as part of a covert operation launched by the USAF.”
+“I’ve infiltrated their organization as part of a covert operation launched by the USAF.”

 “And Rush and I?”
 Volker asked.

-“That’s a little more complicated,” Telford said, looking away.
+“That’s a little more complicated.”
+Telford dropped his gaze.
 “Technically, I recruited Rush to do some work for the LA.”

 “Recruited,” Volker said, trying for sarcasm but not quite making it there.
 “Is that what they’re calling it these days?”

-“Shut up, both of you,” Rush snapped abruptly, pulling his foot off the console and sitting forward.
-“We have to break orbit now or we’re not going to make the fucking rendezvous to get your fucking precious intel.”
+Rush pulled his feet off the console and sat forward.
+“We’ll need t’break orbit now if we’re going to make the rendezvous for your precious intel.”

 Comments